Why PRINCE2® ?

 - Revision and exam

-The timetable and order of events may be varied by the trainer where they see an opportunity to give delegates a better learning experience
+The timetable and order of events may be varied on the package selected by the candidates.

 Frequently Asked Questions